+Butter Cup is a familiar wildflower, they prefer to grow in open waste ground and acidic soils throughout North America, not to mention the middle of my lawn.
 Their irritant qualities are probably the basis of the children’s game in which one child presses a buttercup to the sensitive skin just below the chin, to see if you like butter.
 The slight redness caused by such casual contact is supposed, in the game, to indicate a butter lover.
-Prolonged contact can have more uncomfortable results.
-The breakdown of a glycoside releases a blister inducing juice, which can have an affect on the sensitive skin of children.
+Read More….

-The Lupine plant grows all over the Pacific Northwest coast in great numbers.
+The Lupine plant grows all over the BC coast in great numbers.
 The flower is a herbaceous perennial, up to 75 cm tall.
-Leaves are divided into 10 to 15 narrowly oblong leaflets.
-The leaflets are semi smooth above, and hairy beneath.
-Bonnet shaped flowers are born in racemes on a single center stalk that is up to 25 cm long.
-The flowers bloom in early to mid summer displaying their wide range of colors from deep blue, purple, light blue, lavender, rose, pink, yellow, and white.
+Bonnet shaped flowers are born in racemes on a single-center stalk that is up to 25 cm long.
+The flowers bloom in early to mid-summer displaying their wide range of colors from deep blue, purple, light blue, lavender, rose, pink, yellow, and white.
+Read More….

-The Spurge laurel Plant is a slow growing, shade tolerant, long lived evergreen shrub from Europe and the Mediterranean region that has escaped from gardens and naturalized in woodlands and other shady places.
-Spurge laurel can grow in a wide range of conditions, but it thrives in full to partial shade and well drained soils.
+The Spurge laurel Plant is a slow-growing, shade tolerant, long-lived evergreen shrub from Europe and the Mediterranean region that has escaped from gardens and naturalized in woodlands and other shady places.
+Spurge laurel can grow in a wide range of conditions, but it thrives in full to partial shade and well-drained soils.
 Its primary means of spread is by birds and rodents eating the berries although it can also spread vegetatively by root sprouts.
+Read More….